dildeolupbiten/TkMidpoint/README.md

 # TkMidpoint

 **TkMidpoint** is a program that calculates the midpoints of astrological charts.
-There are several functions that is related to midpoints and all of them will be introduced here step by step.
+There are several functions that are related to midpoints and all of them will be introduced here step by step.

 ## Availability